luizoux/proffy-nlw/README.md

 #### 3rd Class (August 5, 2020):
 > That was intense!
 The only thing that I don't like is that the "logical" part, like javascript and constants, stay together with the html.
 It is quit confusing programming like that for me because I'm used to have a html page and a component.ts page like in Angular.
 > I'm starting to really like CSS!
 Maybe my future is on front-end...
 We will see...

+#### 4th Class (August 8, 2020):
+> I ended up being late in class due to personal problems :(
+>
+> Well, I just loved doing the mobile part.
+I found the way the CSS is made quite different, it will take me a while to get the hang of doing the <View /> part among other react-native tags.
+>
+> I will have to train a lot and I already have some ideas for future projects!
+Yey! :D